What Is Psoriasis?

 Hereditary

 The genetic cause is also known to be the major cause of psoriasis.
-One may have the tendency to have psoriasis if anyone in the immediate family suffers from psoriasis or any other autoimmune disease, unlike psoriasis.
+One may tend to have psoriasis if anyone in the immediate family suffers from psoriasis or any other autoimmune disease, unlike psoriasis.
 One parent suffering from psoriasis increases the risk of the child developing it.
 The risk is even more if both parents happen to suffer from psoriasis.

 Medications